-Personal installment loans are good, only if you use it wisely, and do not borrow too often.
-On the other hand, if you are getting sick of multiple loans, multiple interest rates, then go for debt consolidation before opening up a new loan.
+Personal installment loans are good only if you use them wisely, and do not borrow too often.
+On the other hand, if you are getting sick of multiple loans and multiple interest rates, then go for debt consolidation before opening up a new loan.

 8. How does your credit score affect your loan application?

 You may find personal loans offered to people with bad credit or low

 FICO scores.
 It is a typical and popular credit rating system that is used to estimate the potential risk of a borrower.
 Fico scores are considered by most lenders while approving loan applications.

 Lenders may decide how much interest should be offered to you depending on your FICO score.
 The interest rate may vary and loan terms can also be more rigid or flexible considering your score.